magnusvk/counter_culture/README.md

 ## Using Read Replicas

-When using `counter_culture_fix_counts`, you can configure Counter Culture to use read replicas for counting operations, which can help reduce load on your primary database.
+When using `counter_culture_fix_counts`, you can configure counter_culture to use read replicas for counting operations, which can help reduce load on your primary database.
 Write operations will still use the primary database.

 ### Global Configuration